 The first ideas for fundraising events began being tossed around in early 2006, but this was new ground for my family and I and none our ideas seemed cohesive and strong enough to start building on.
 We needed help!
 Two close family friends came to the rescue and helped steer us in the right direction and before we knew it we had two backyard dinner fundraising events scheduled.
 It was so exciting and chaotic and stressful all at the same time but with a lot of help, the first two Stephanie’s Hope events in the summer of 2006 were a huge success.

 Encouraged by the outcome of those very first dinners, we were looking for more ways to continue our efforts.
 One of my best friends and her mom approached us with the idea of hosting a holiday boutique fundraiser.
 It sounded like a very promising, fun idea so we set off on pulling together our very first holiday boutique.
 The boutique turned out wonderfully and it was unanimous that it should be an annual event!
-Since then Stephanie’s Hope has participated in a bicycle ride in Palm Springs, a home boutique, an event for MDA, and several other events for the Friedreich’s Ataxia Research Alliance.
+Since then Stephanie’s Hope has also participated annually in a large bicycle ride in Palm Springs, a 5k in San Luis Obispo, a home boutique, an event for MDA, and several other events for the Friedreich’s Ataxia Research Alliance.